QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 * **edit 24/06/2021**: I recently found this website [this website](https://java-design-patterns.com/) and [this GitHub](https://github.com/iluwatar/java-design-patterns)
-  which are really good materials to start learning design-pattern.
+  which are wonderful materials to start learning design-pattern.
   They are **different** from what I learned in school but I may improve this course later using them.
 * **edit 21/07/2021**: Again, I found this